smcashman/GifHunter/README.md

 # GifHunter

-An internet tool for the cool kids.

-Search for Gifs (try an emotion, favorite tv show, or cats. always cats.).
-Create an account to save your favorite Gifs.
+An internet tool to find and save your favorite Gifs.

-No, we're reaaally sure how to pronounce it, either.
+## Use Case
+The internet is a strange, weird place.
+Collect and share Gifs to help spread the weird.
+Gifs are the lingua franca of the next generation, and already popping up all over Twitter and Buzzfeed as quick modes of communication.

+## Working Prototype
+A working prototype is available at: (https://hidden-plateau-72182.herokuapp.com/)

 ## Using the application
-Start typing in a search term to find matching Gifs.
+Type in a search term to find relevant Gifs.
+Cats?
+Spongebob?
+Baby Sloths?
+Find them all here.
 ![Mainpage](gifhunterhome.png?raw=true "Main page")
-See results related to your search
+See results related to your search.
+If you've created an account, click the heart to save it to your personal Gif collection.
 ![Results](githuntersearch.png?raw=true "Results Page")
 Click on a Gif to see the direct URL (and a closer look!)
 ![Modal](openmodal.png?raw=true "Modal Window")